cgwire/kitsu/faq/README.md

 When you click on the **Bell** button, it will open the **Notifications** page.

-There you can see all the changes made on the **Tasks** you are following.
+Ther,e you can see all the changes made on the **Tasks** you are following or assigned.

 ![Notification page](../img/faq/notification_page.png)